defxcode/lst-contract/readme.md

 ### Manual Overrides (`ADMIN_ROLE`)
 * **Rescue Tokens**: An admin can call `rescueTokens` on the `TokenSilo` to withdraw any accidentally sent tokens to a safe address.
 * **Adjust Claims**: If the silo's internal accounting ever becomes inaccurate, an admin can use `adjustPendingClaims` to manually correct the value of total pending withdrawals.
+* **Transfer Collateral**: Admins can use the `VaultManager` to call `transferCollateral`, allowing for the direct movement of underlying assets from the `LSTokenVault` for emergencies or operational needs.